Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires: Methodology

-In this section, we describe a general procedure to use the function $\mathcal{F}$ and the induced distances $d_p$ to compute and analyse distances in a collection of time series.
+In this section, we describe a general procedure to use the function $\mathcal{F}$ and the induced distances $d_p$ to compute and analyze distances in a collection of time series.
+We will subsequently apply this procedure to analyze the Australian bushfires in the next section.
 Suppose $(X_t^{(1)}),...,(X_t^{(n)})$ are time series over some time period $[0,H]$.
 We suppress the time $t$ in our notation.

-First, choose an appropriate change point algorithm for the data, including threshold parameters, and a desired statistical quantity, such as mean or variance.
+First, we choose an appropriate change point algorithm for the data, including threshold parameters, and a desired statistical quantity, such as mean or variance.
 This specifies a precise instance of $\mathcal{F}$.
 Let the piecewise constant functions associated to the time series $X^{(i)}$ be $f_i$, so that $\mathcal{F}(X^{(i)})=[f_i],i=1,...,n$.
-Also, consider the normalized piecewise constant functions $\hat{f_i}=\frac{f_i}{||f_i||_p}$.
-Form three different matrices:
+Also, we consider the normalized piecewise constant functions $\hat{f_i}=\frac{f_i}{\|f_i\|_p}$.
+We form three different matrices:

-\begin{remark} Recall $||f_i||_p=\magn(X^{(i)})$.
+\begin{remark} We recall $\|f_i\|_p=\magn(X^{(i)})$.
 Thus, the normalized $\hat{f_i}$ are produced by dividing by the aforementioned time series' magnitude functions. \end{remark} \begin{remark} We note a relation between $D^{\text{norm}}$ and $\Omega$ for $p=2$.
 If $u,v$ are two non-zero elements of an inner product space, with normalized elements $\hat{u},\hat{v}$ then